 Rated R

-Genre Action, Drama, Sci-Fi, Thriller
+Genre Action, Drama, Sci-Fi

 Director Wim Wenders

-Actors Solveig Dommartin, Pietro Falcone, Enzo Turrin, Chick Ortega
+Actors William Hurt, Solveig Dommartin, Pietro Falcone

 Country Germany, France, Australia

-Awards 3 wins & 2 nominations.
+Awards 3 wins & 2 nominations

 Website N/A

-Aspect Ratio 1.66 : 1
+Aspect Ratio 1.78 : 1

 Camera N/A